-4. Minority Business Development Agency (MBDA).
+- 3. International Trade Administration (ITA).
+ITA is responsible for most non-agricultural U.S. trade issues and works with the Office of the U.S. Trade Representative in coordinating U.S. trade policy.
+ITA operates through four principal units: (a) Market Access and Compliance, (b) Trade Development, (c) Import Administration, and (d) U.S. and Foreign Commercial Service.
+ITA provides financial assistance through several programs to promote trade, investment, and commercial relations, and maintains comprehensive commercial and economic data on particular countries and regions of the world.
+These ITA financial assistance programs aim to strengthen domestic export competitiveness and promote U.S. industry's increased participation in international markets. - 4.
+Minority Business Development Agency (MBDA).
 MBDA is the only Federal agency created specifically to foster the establishment and growth of minority-owned businesses in the United States.
-Through grants and cooperative agreements, MBDA provides financial assistance to public and private organizations that provide a wide-range of business development services to minority entrepreneurs through a nation-wide network.

-5. National Institute of Standards and Technology (NIST).
-NIST provides grants and cooperative agreements to aid U.S. industry through research and services, contributes to public health and safety, supports U.S. scientific and engineering research communities, and works with state and local organizations to either establish or expand existing services for small to medium sized manufacturers.
-These services address critical needs in areas such as production techniques, technology applications, and business practices.

-6. National Oceanic and Atmospheric Administration (NOAA).
+MBDA provides financial assistance to public and private organizations that provide a wide range of business development services to minority entrepreneurs through a nationwide network. - 5.
+National Institute of Standards and Technology (NIST).
+NIST provides financial assistance to aid U.S. industry through research and services, contributes to public health and safety, supports U.S. scientific and engineering research communities, and works with state and local organizations to either establish or expand existing services focused on small to medium-sized manufacturers.
+These services address critical needs in areas such as production techniques, technology applications, and business practices. - 6.
+National Oceanic and Atmospheric Administration (NOAA).
 NOAA is a federal agency focused on the condition of the oceans and the atmosphere.
-Through grants and cooperative agreements, NOAA plays several distinct roles within DOC - supplier of environmental information products, provider of environmental stewardship services and leader in applied scientific research.
+Through financial assistance, NOAA plays several distinct roles within DOC supplier of environmental information products, provider of environmental stewardship services and leader in applied scientific research. - 7.
+National Telecommunications and Information Administration (NTIA).
+NTIA is the Executive Branch agency that is principally responsible for advising the President on telecommunications and information policy issues.
+NTIA's programs and policymaking focus largely on expanding broadband Internet access and adoption in America, expanding the use of spectrum by all users, and ensuring that the Internet remains an engine for continued innovation and economic growth. - a.

-7. National Telecommunications and Information Administration (NTIA).
-NTIA is the principal executive branch advisor to the President on domestic and international communications and information policies.
-It ensures effective and efficient Federal use of the electromagnetic spectrum, develops (with other Federal agencies) policies for international communications and standards-setting organizations, serves as the Federal telecommunications research and engineering center, and administers grants and cooperative agreements to public and non-profit organizations for projects that incorporate information and telecommunications technology.

-a.
 First Responder Network Authority (FirstNet).
-As described in the Middle Class Tax Relief and Job Creation Act of 2012, 47 U.S.C. §§ 1401-1473, FirstNet holds a single, nationwide Federal Communications Commission (FCC) license to use Band 14 spectrum frequencies for the purposes of developing, building and operating the Nationwide Public Safety Broadband Network (NPSBN) and awards grants to assist eligible state, county and municipal public safety entities (incumbents) in relocating their currently active communication operations from Band 14 to other frequency assignments allocated by the FCC.
+As described in the Middle Class Tax Relief and Job Creation Act of 2012, 47 U.S.C. §§ 1401-1473, FirstNet holds a single, nationwide Federal Communications Commission (FCC) license to use Band 14 spectrum frequencies for the purposes of developing, building and operating the Nationwide Public Safety Broadband Network (NPSBN) and awards grants to assist eligible state, county and municipal public safety entities (incumbents) in relocating their currently active communication operations from Band 14 to other frequency assignments allocated by the FCC. - C. DOC administers a diverse array of financial assistance programs and projects in connection with the spectrum of business and economic development concerns as outlined above.
+DOC operating units and Grants Offices are responsible for the award, administration, and monitoring of these programs.

-C. The DOC administers a diverse array of programs and projects concerned with the entire spectrum of business and economic development concerns as outlined above.
-Departmental operating units and Grants Offices are responsible for the award, administration, and monitoring of these programs under a variety of legislative authorities, governing regulations, policies, and procedures using mandatory and discretionary grants and cooperative agreements.
-Awards are made to a wide variety of recipients, including state and local governments, for-profit or commercial organizations, non-profit organizations, and educational institutions.
-The administration of DOC grant and cooperative agreement programs requires adherence not only to the program objectives for which funds are awarded, but also to sound business practices, as well as laws, regulations, policies, and procedures governing grants and cooperative agreements.
+The administration of DOC financial assistance programs requires adherence to program objectives and sound business practices.
+Federal financial assistance programs must be administered in accordance with governing laws, regulations, policies, and procedures.
+Awards are made to a wide variety of recipients, including state and local governments, for-profit or commercial organizations, and educational institutions.